Carpet looks so much better. The technicians were both so nice. I don’t think you people could do any better job.

 On the other hand, if the spot is darker than the carpet, it may clean relatively simply, using just a cleaning agent and a towel.
 We recommend our bottled spotters, which you can pick up for free at our shop at 101 Gallatin, Butte, MT.
 Whatever agent you use, insure that you do not over-apply, preferably applying the agent to a rag, and then using the rag to apply to the spot.
 Be careful not to agitate the spot, but instead use a dabbing method to lift the soiling.
 Excessive agitation, especially agitation in a circular motion can cause fibers of your carpet to unravel, resulting in unsightly and often permanent damage.

 Like all things, area rugs wear out as they age.
 Depending on your carpet type, this can take several forms.
-For instance, if you have a frieze/shag carpet, often fibers may pull loose, resulting in uneven knap.
+For instance, if you have a frieze/shag carpet, often fibers may pull loose, resulting in an uneven knap.
 These carpets are also known to have issues in high traffic areas, including pooling – a distortion of the pile which can result in your carpets looking dirty even when clean.
 On the other hand, most textured plush/cut pile carpets, wear well.
 When they do have issues, it is often in the form of pile distortion in traffic areas.
 Many synthetic berber/loop pile carpets wear like steel and clean well, but when a fiber pulls, it can cause a run that may cross your entire carpet, and is nearly impossible to repair.

 When wear does appear, there are a few tricks that a professional area rug cleaner – like Fine Fabric Care – can use to give assistance, and hide some of the more obvious effects.
 However, even these can often not be guaranteed, and you should consider whether the carpet should be replaced, or if you can live with the damage.